Recommended as the most suitable PRO instrument for bariatric and body contouring surgery in a systematic review.

 Improving Health Outcomes

-Can be used for international clinical trials in weight loss and body contouring.
+Used in international clinical studies of weight loss and body contouring.

 Used in bariatric and body contouring programs to inform clinical care.

 The BODY-Q is a rigorously designed patient-reported outcome measure that can be used to evaluate outcomes for obesity, weight loss treatments (e.g., diet, exercise, and bariatric surgery/medicine), and body contouring to remove excess skin after massive weight loss and for cosmetic reasons.
 The BODY-Q measures 4 overarching domains.
 Each domain includes 4 or more independently functioning scales.
 Clinicians and researchers are able to administer the subset of scales relevant to their situation.

 Nine scales measure satisfaction with how the body and specific parts of the body (e.g., abdomen, arms, chest) look.
 Four scales measures how bothered someone is by the appearance of cellulite, stretch marks, excess skin, and body contouring scars.
 New scales measure the décolletage and belly button.